ovflowd/yupi/README.md

 #### Based in?
 Butterfly Emulator, originally created by Martinmine.
 Actually Based in a Butterfly's Edition called Azure Emulator.
+**Observation**: In other terms the code wasn't created from scratch by the collaborators, but based in Butterfly Emulator.
+So if you see crappie codes, calm down, it's planned to everything being rewrote here.

 ## Whoami